influxdata/docs-v2/content/influxdb/v2.2/security/tokens/update-tokens.md

 ## Update a token using the InfluxDB API

-Use the `/authorizations` endpoint of the InfluxDB API to update the description and status of a token.
+Use the `/api/v2/authorizations` InfluxDB API endpoint to update the description and status of a token.

 [{{< api-endpoint method="PATCH" endpoint="http://localhost:8086/api/v2/authorizations/AUTH_ID" >}}](/influxdb/v2.2/api/#operation/PatchAuthorizationsID)